Teyras/MT/text/chapters/110_analysis.md

 amplified by virtualization technologies).
-Apart from that, there are factors that are detrimental even to the measurement stability of purely CPU-bound tasks -- for example, frequency scaling, context switching or sharing of CPU core components when hyperthreading is taking effect.
+Apart from that, there are factors that are detrimental even to the measurement stability of purely CPU-bound tasks -- for example, frequency scaling, context switching or sharing of CPU core units when logical cores are being used.

-There are some classes that we excluded from our analysis.
+We excluded exercises that are IO-bound or use parallel computing from our analysis.
 IO-bound tasks are difficult to run in parallel because of shared access to external memory.
-Also, there are many factors to take into account when running them in a virtualized environment.
+Also, there are many factors to take into account when running them in a virtualized environment, making their evaluation too complicated for this experiment.
 Parallel tasks typically require a dedicated machine with a multicore CPU that should not be used by other measurements.
 Finally, we do not have to be concerned with the stability of measurements for assignments that are not graded with respect to measured time.

 It is also worth noting that being CPU or memory bound is a characteristic of the submitted program and not the assignment.
 In many tasks, the students can choose the degree of the memory-speed tradeoff they want to make (for example, calculacting the `scrypt` function and tuning the block size).
-Also, students might choose to solve problems intended e.g. as CPU-bound with memory-bound programs.
+Also, students might choose to solve problems intended e.g., as CPU-bound with memory-bound programs.

 The workloads we selected for the experiment are:

 - `exp`: Approximation of $e^x$ using the $(1 + \frac{x}{n})^n$ formula with $x$
-  and $n$ as parameters that are read from the memory.
+  and $n$ as integer parameters that are read from the memory.
 The calculation only uses two integer variables and one float variable.
 We can expect they will probably stay in CPU registers for most of the execution time.
 This workload tests floating point operations with inputs being read sequentially from the memory.
 - `gray2bin`: Conversion of numbers in memory from Gray code to binary.
 This workload measures the performance of integer operations while inputs are being read sequentially from the memory.